-(C and D) Between-subject variance was greater in cognitive networks compared to motor networks
+(C and D) Between-subject variance was greater in cognitive networks compared to motor networks and smaller in the cerebellum (C) than in the (D) cerebrum.

 (E) Network similarity matrices.
 Off-diagonal elements represent group effects, whereas on-diagonal elements represent individual effects.